s4ke/Master-Thesis/src/md/030-parrows.md

 By restricting the implementations of our backends to a specific `conf` type, we also get interoperability between backends for free as it serves as a discriminator for which backend has to be used.
-We can therefore parallelize one part of a program using one backend, and parallelize the next with another one by just passing different configuration types that are required anyways.
+We can therefore parallelise one part of a program using one backend, and parallelise the next with another one by just passing a different configuration type.

 ## `ArrowParallel` instances

+\label{sec:arrowparallelimpl}

-With the type class defined, we will now give implementations of it with GpH, the `Par` Monad and Eden.
+With the `ArrowParallel` type class defined, we will now give implementations of it with GpH, the `Par` Monad and Eden.

 ### Glasgow parallel Haskell

 \label{sec:parrows:multicore}

-The GpH implementation of `ArrowParallel` is implemented in a straightforward manner in Fig. \ref{fig:ArrowParallelMulticore}, but a bit different compared to the variant from Chapter \ref{sec:GpHIntro}.
+The GpH instance of `ArrowParallel` is implemented in a straightforward manner in Fig. \ref{fig:ArrowParallelMulticore}, but a bit different compared to the variant from Chapter \ref{sec:GpHIntro}.
 We use `evalN :: [arr a b] -> arr [a] [b]`